wiredtiger/wiredtiger/test/unittest/README.md

 ## Building/running

 These tests are built as part of the default build via CMake + Ninja.
+They require that the `HAVE_UNITTEST` CMake flag is set.
+For example:

+`cmake -DHAVE_UNITTEST=1 -DHAVE_DIAGNOSTIC=1 -G Ninja ../.`

+To run
-To run them, go to your build directory and execute tests/unittest/unittests.
+them, go to your build directory and execute tests/unittest/unittests.

 To run tests for a specific tag (a.k.a. subsystem), put the tag in square